The future of treescapes

 Project summary

-The newLEAF project is studying the last 100 years of treescape history in the UK, combining data on changing tree populations with historical policy information.
+The newLEAF project (Learning to adapt to an uncertain future: linking genes, trees, people and processes for more resilient treescapes) is studying the last 100 years of treescape history in the UK, combining data on changing tree populations with historical policy information.
 Researchers will measure how much tree species have already adapted, in real populations, and how much they could change, by looking at experimental planting.
 They will build computer models to test strategies and tools to help minimise risk from pests and disease.
 All this will help us understand the link between policy choices and the outcomes for treescape resilience.

 The project will also work with arts researchers to understand how artists view uncertainty, dynamism and change in creating their work, and will aim to engage people with these themes through the creation of a new artistic work.